JohanPeraldi/QR_code_component_FEM/README.md

 ### What I learned

+Even on a very simple project such as this one, there is always something to learn.
+I initally put a `z-index: -1;` on the footer to avoid it overlapping with the card when the viewport is reduced under a certain height, without realising that this solution would prevent the links from being clicked.
+Not very smart!
+So I decided to go with a media query targetting viewports under 640px in height and replace the `z-index` rule with `display: none;`.
+Now the footer disappears completely before it reaches the bottom of the card and doesn't risk overlapping it.
+>
-Not much to be honest.
-It's always good to go back to the fundamentals though and practice positioning elements with CSS.
-Also, making sure that there are no unnecessary scrollbars and that elements do not overlap when playing around with the viewport size can be a bit tricky.
+It's always good to go back to the fundamentals and practice positioning elements with CSS, among other things.
+Also, making sure that there are no unnecessary scrollbars when playing around with the viewport size can be a bit tricky.

 ### Useful resources